Information

 Download the form for the benefit you want to apply for:

-If applications for Adult Disability Payment are open in your area you can phone Social Security Scotland to start an application.
-They'll then send you a paper application to complete, including a prepaid envelope.
+If applications for Pension Age Disability Payment are open in your area, you can phone Social Security Scotland to start an application.
+They'll then send you a paper application to complete along with a prepaid envelope.

 When you apply